geovannig1/CSL-StockManagement-Project/README.md

-**CSL StockManagement Project**, a web application that is used to manage the resources of my **College’s lab** components.This project was built using **HTML,CSS, Javascript and PHP.** This application allows the lab faculties to add new components to the lab, report failure of a component, assign location to the systems, generate reports and maintain logs.
+# CSL StockManagement Project

+The CSL StockManagement Project is a web application designed to efficiently manage the resources of your college's lab components.
+It provides lab faculties with essential features for maintaining and tracking lab equipment.
+Here's an overview of the project: